tommylogon/EcoSimConsole/README.md

 # EcoSimConsole

 The basic concept is the following:
-Base entities: Workers, independents, Ships, Statiosn, outposts, stellar objects (planets and moons)
+Base entities: Workers, independents, Ships, Stations, outposts, stellar objects (planets and moons)

 Workers will work at and be transported between locations based on preference. is akin to a low class population